deeplearning4j/deeplearning4j/sparkinstall.md

 If you don't have it, you can easily install Spark on OSX with [Homebrew](http://brew.sh/), a package manager for OSX.

+First install Homebrew, if you don't have it:

+        ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+Then install Spark with `brew`:

         brew install apache-spark

 ## Linux